danutnanu/RoleBasedAccessControl/README.md

 4. **Open your browser:**

-   Navigate to `http://localhost:3000` to see the application in action.
+  Open your browser and go to your localhost to see your project running.

 ## Technologies Used